 The clinical neurophysiology fellowship is an ACGME-accredited fellowship that spans one year at the University of Kansas Medical Center and affiliated hospitals.
 We offer a variety of experiences in many different settings.
 The experience includes opportunities to observe, evaluate and manage inpatients and outpatients of all ages with a wide variety of disorders of the nervous system and muscles, as well as to learn the effectiveness of procedures.
 Experiences at the University of Kansas Hospital, Landon Center on Aging, Children's Mercy Hospital and the Kansas City Veterans Administration Medical Center provide opportunities to work with medical professionals and assist patients with medical problems.
 Neurologists successfully completing this program, once certified in neurology, will be eligible for certification by the American Board of Psychiatry and Neurology in clinical neurophysiology.

 We encourage you to take a look around.
 Meet our current and prior fellows.
 Look at the fellow rotations and educational programs.
-Take a peek at our handbook.
 See what Kansas City has to offer.
 We hope you like what you find.
 We believe our program will prepare fellows for careers in private practice as well as academic settings.
 We look forward to working with you this year!

 Mamatha Pasnoor, MD

 Clinical Neurophysiology Program Director